Ghosts in Mexican culture: Maya beliefs

 The traditional Maya live in the continual presence of the "(grand)fathers and (grand)mothers", the usually anonymous, bilateral ancestors, who, in the highlands, are often conceived of as inhabiting specific mountains, where they expect the offerings of their descendants.
-In the past, too, the ancestors had an important role to play, with the difference that, among the nobility, genealogical memory and patrilineal descent were much more emphasized.
+In the past, Mayan ancestors had an important role to play, with the difference that, among the nobility, genealogical memory and patrilineal descent were much more emphasized.
 Thus, the Popol Vuh lists three genealogies of upper lords descended from three ancestors and their wives.

 These first male ancestors - ritually defined as "bloodletters and sacrificers" - had received their private deities in a legendary land of origins called "The Seven Caves and Seven Canyons" (Nahua Chicomoztoc), and on their disappearance, left a sacred bundle.
 In Chiapas, at the time of the Spanish conquest, lineage ancestors were believed to have emerged from the roots of a ceiba tree.

 Comparable beliefs still exist amongst the Tz'utujiles.

 Purépecha beliefs

-The Purépechas that live in what is now Michoacán believe that the monarch butterflies that travel to the region towards its winter habitat (Monarch Butterfly Biosphere Reserve) symbolize the spirits of the dead as they journey from the afterlife.
+The Purépechas that live in what is now Michoacán believe that the monarch butterflies that travel toward their winter habitat (Monarch Butterfly Biosphere Reserve) symbolize the spirits of the dead as the spirits journey from the afterlife.
 There is the legend of Mintzita, the daughter of the Purépecha king, and her fiancé.
-Their ghosts arise and head towards a specific cemetery every Noche de Muertos.
-Noche de Muertos or Night of the Dead, a variation of Diá de Muertos, is a major holiday in the region in which one custom involves the floating of hundreds of small candles on Lake Pátzcuaro and other bodies of water.
+Their ghosts arise and head toward a specific cemetery every Noche de Muertos.
+Noche de Muertos or Night of the Dead, a variation of Diá de Muertos, is a major holiday in the region in which custom involves the floating of hundreds of small candles on Lake Pátzcuaro and other bodies of water.
 Michoacán is even known as El alma de Mexico or the soul of Mexico.